RedPitaya/Documentation/appsFeatures/applications/bode/bode.rst

    -   Excitation signal parameters (amplitude and DC bias) can be adjusted to make measurements in different sensitivities and conditions (amplifiers, etc.).
    -   The calibration function enables calibrating long leads and removing leads' and cables' effects on final measurements.
 The calibration will also calibrate your Red Pitaya if any parasitic effects are present.
 Bode calibration data is stored in **/tmp/ba_calib.data**.

-To open the Bode analyzer, click on the coresponding icon in the main web interface:
+To open the Bode analyzer, click on the corresponding icon in the main web interface:

 .. figure:: img/Bode_analyzer.png
     :width: 1000